 - Assessment software and end of year tests to identify gaps and support quality first teaching.

 - Learning Mentor to provide support for families and pupils.
 This will include: supporting improved attendance and punctuality; supporting families when they need extra help; the development of children's social skills; support for schildren's emotional and mental wellbeing

 - Attendance officer for the Mossley and Carrbrook Schools' Partnership to support attendance and punctuality.

 - Small group tutoring

 - Speech and language specialist teacher to support early speech and language development and oracy.

-- Widen the opportunities available to disadvantaged children through educational visits, residential for Y5&6 and instrumental tuition.
+- Widen the opportunities available to disadvantaged children through educational visits and instrumental tuition.